mcu-tools/mcuboot/docs/design.md

 ## [Image slots](#image-slots)

-A portion of the flash memory can be partitioned into multiple image areas, each area containing two image slots: a primary slot and a secondary slot.
+A portion of the flash memory can be partitioned into multiple image areas, called "image pairs", where each area contains two image slots: a primary and a secondary one.

 Normally, the bootloader will only run an image from the primary slot, so images must be built such that they can run from that fixed location in